-Caitlin Pyle is a life saver.
+Caitlin Pyle is a lifesaver.
 She created a FREE 45-minute proofreading workshop that teaches you how to be a freelance proofreader.
-She shows you the basics of proofreading and helps you understand, early on, if proofreading is something you want to do or not.
+She shows you the basics of proofreading and helps you understand, early on, if it is something you want to do.

 Entry-Level Work at Proofreading Services

 Now that that’s out of the way, let’s go straight to the Proofreading Services review and see how we can get entry-level proofreading work!